Dar-Omar/EnzymeSifter/docs/tutorial.md

 └── clade_representatives.tsv       # one winner per clade among the filtered enzymes
 ```

 `clade_representatives.tsv` is the answer to "give me a structurally diverse shortlist of trypsins that satisfy my biophysical criteria".
-Each row reports the winning PDB for one clade, its combined score in `[0, 1]`, how many filter-passing enzymes were available in that clade (`n_eligible_in_clade`), and how many total members the clade has (`n_members_in_clade`).
-Clades with no passing members appear with `ID = NA` — useful information, because it tells you that an entire branch of your phylogeny failed the filters.
+Each row reports the winning PDB for one clade, its combined score in `[0, 1]`, how many filter-passing enzymes were available in that clade (`n_eligible_in_clade`), how many total members the clade has (`n_members_in_clade`), and the predicted values for that enzyme.
+Clades with no passing members appear with `ID = NA`, so it tells you that no member of this clade passed the filters.

-The full table sources are in `data/predictions/` (raw per-tool outputs), and the phylogenetic context — tree, clade assignments, coloured tree PNG with stars marking the clade representatives — lives in `data/trees/` and `data/clades/`.
+The unmerged predictions (per-tool outputs) are in `data/predictions/`, and the phylogenetic context — tree, clade assignments, coloured tree PNG with stars marking the clade representatives — lives in `data/trees/` and `data/clades/`.

 A typical follow-up at this point is to open `data/trees/nj_tree_clades.png`, scan which clades produced winners and which didn't, and use that to decide whether your filters were too strict, whether to repeat Stage 2 with different intervals, or whether the winners are ready for synthesis.